Mammad900/3d-renderer-cpu/LuaApi.md

 Materials have several flags, which affect how the material is rendered, beyond their shading formula:

 - `transparent`: Causes the faces with this flag to be rendered after those without, so the content behind them is available to the material.
-Has a small performance impact with forward mode, and big impact with deferred mode.
+Has some performance impact.
 Not needed for alpha cutout.
 - `double_sided`: Used for flat meshes without a volume inside, like paper, glass, foliage, etc. Disables back-face culling.
 - `alpha_cutout`: Enables alpha cutout or alpha testing, which means fragments with a base color alpha < 0.5 are not rendered.
 Useful in conjunction with `double_sided` and for foliage, fences, grates, etc.